DmIvanov/DmIvanov.github.io/_posts/2020-09-02-protocol-faces.md

 }
 ```

 Functional-wise nothing changed but now we use generics.
 Instead of saying that we pass "something conforming to NewsProvider" we say that "we pass the exact type T which conforms to NewsProvider".
-Now we use swift generics system.
+Now we use Swift generics system.
 For this piece of code where `T` is a parameter, it's still dynamic polymorphism: the real type appears here only in runtime.
 You can still keep this `newsProviders: [NewsProvider]` for example.

 But in the client code now the compiler has to resolve it to a specific type.
 So you cannot do something like that: